vatass/vatass.github.io/_projects/conformal-biomarker-trajectories.md

   </div>

+<h2> Abstract </h2>

+Despite recent progress in predicting biomarker trajectories from real clinical data, uncertainty in the predictions poses high-stakes risks (e.g., misdiagnosis) that limit their clinical deployment.
+To enable safe and reliable use of such predictions in healthcare, we introduce a conformal method for uncertainty-calibrated prediction of biomarker trajectories resulting from randomly-timed clinical visits of patients.
+Our approach extends conformal prediction to the setting of randomly-timed trajectories via a novel nonconformity score that produces prediction bands guaranteed to cover the unknown biomarker trajectories with a user-prescribed probability.
+We apply our method across a wide range of standard and state-of-the-art predictors for two well-established brain biomarkers of Alzheimer's disease, using neuroimaging data from real clinical studies.
+We observe that our conformal prediction bands consistently achieve the desired coverage, while also being tighter than baseline prediction bands.
+To further account for population heterogeneity, we develop group-conditional conformal bands and test their coverage guarantees across various demographic and clinically relevant subpopulations.
+Moreover, we demonstrate the clinical utility of our conformal bands in identifying subjects at high risk of progression to Alzheimer’s disease.
+Specifically, we introduce an uncertainty-calibrated risk score that enables the identification of 17.5\% more high-risk subjects compared to standard risk scores, highlighting the value of uncertainty calibration in real-world clinical decision making.

 <h2>Motivation and Problem Statement </h2>

 Biomarker measurements are collected at <strong>random and patient-specific visit times</strong>, and are affected by  <strong>measurement noise</strong> as well as <strong> disease hetegogeneity </strong>.
 These sources of variability make patient trajectories difficult to predict, often leading trajectory predictors to produce unreliable or inaccurate forecasts.